rjdj0261/ModMail-Bot/SECURITY.md

 ## Reporting a Vulnerability

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

-Please join https://dsc.gg/flying-python and DM modmail we will assist you from there!
+Please join https://dsc.gg/modmail-support and DM modmail we will assist you from there!